 Businesses have a lot of options when it comes to how often they pay their employees.
-Whether it is every week, every two weeks or once a month, there are a lot of factors business owners must consider when deciding how often to run payroll.
-Company size, legal requirements, payroll budget, whether employees are salaried or hourly are just some of the key considerations.
+Whether it is every week, every two weeks or once a month, there are many factors business owners must consider when deciding how often to run payroll.
+Company size, legal requirements, payroll budget, whether employees are salaried or hourly are some of the key considerations.

 Editor’s note: Looking for a payroll service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-According to Steffi Wu, a spokesperson for online payroll provider Gusto, the type of worker your business employs – salaried vs. hourly – also significantly impacts your payroll schedule.
-“Companies that mostly employ hourly employees typically run payroll more frequently, for example,” Wu told Business News Daily.
+According to Steffi Wu, head of communications at Benchling and former Gusto spokesperson, the type of worker your business employs ― salaried versus hourly ― also significantly impacts your payroll schedule.
+“Companies that mostly employ hourly employees typically run payroll more frequently, for example,” Wu said.

-Laurent Sellier, vice president and business leader of QuickBooks Payroll, said salaried employees who receive a set amount each period are best off being paid semimonthly.
+Laurent Sellier, senior vice president QuickBooks Workforce Solutions, said salaried employees who receive a set amount each pay period are best off being paid semimonthly.

 Sellier added that a business’s payroll schedule also depends on the overall size of the company.
 Smaller businesses that employ fewer workers may be able to get away with a more frequent payroll schedule.
 However, as your business grows, your needs may change.